Dynamic Multiple Column Selection in Power BI

-In this article, we will discuss dynamic multiple column selection using a slicer and a button in Microsoft Power BI.
+In this article, we will discuss dynamic multiple-column selection using a slicer and a button in Microsoft Power BI.
 Here, we will use the new page navigation option which is provided the action property of the button.
 Page Navigation in action property is available from Power BI March 2020 update.
-We have already explained it through an article, you can check it to know more about it.

 Let`s see How to do Dynamic Multiple Column Selection in Power BI?